Interlude Artist Residency

 Common/Communal Spaces Information

 Residents receive 24-hour access to private studio space on the MASS MoCA campus, plus lodging in newly renovated, furnished apartments across the street from the museum, right in downtown North Adams.
 We provide seven communal lunches per week in the company of your fellow residents.
-When many residents are arriving on the same day, we also host a welcome dinner for the group on that first evening.
+We also host a welcome dinner for the group on that first evening.

 Each resident is provided with a private room in one of three newly renovated, four-bedroom apartments.
 Each bedroom is furnished with a bed and dresser, pillows, bed and bath linens, etc. (No need to bring any bedding unless you prefer to sleep on your favorite pillow, etc.) Each apartment also has its own shared bathroom and kitchen, wifi, and laundry.
 The kitchen will have some basic cooking equipment and coffee.
 Residents are responsible for providing their own breakfast, snacks and dinner.
 The apartments are within easy walking distance of the local grocery.